 The story begins in 1835, in a northern German city modeled after Mann's hometown of Lubeck.
 The Buddenbrook family is hosting a dinner party shortly after moving into their latest home, a large historic home sold by another merchant family whose fortunes have declined.
 We are introduced to the Buddenbrooks: Johann, a successful grain wholesaler (also known by his title, Consul), the older son of his father's second marriage.
 He and his wife Elisabeth have three children, Thomas, Christian, and Antonie, known as Tony.
 A second daughter will soon join the family, and there is a young ward, Klothilde, the child of a poor relation.
 Buddenbrooks traces the family over about 40 years, focusing on the three older children, tracing their successes and more often their failures throughout the 19th century.

 It's quite a long book, divided into eleven parts (more than 700 pages in my edition).
-The first hundred pages are so were a bit slow, mostly just setting up the characters -- the entire first part is just the dinner party (told in great detail, including descriptions of the food).
+The first hundred pages or so were a bit slow, mostly just setting up the characters -- the entire first part is just the dinner party (told in great detail, including descriptions of the food).
 The three principals are fairly young and their story is mostly just about their education and misadventures.
 Things started to pick up for me in Part III when young Tony attracts an unwanted suitor called Herr Grunlich, a commercial agent from Hamburg.
 Tony only eighteen, but the family seems unfazed when this 32-year-old man starts hanging around their house.
 He doesn't seem discouraged even when Tony is openly rude to him, and to her dismay, offers her a proposal of marriage.
 Naturally, the family assumes Tony is too young to "know her own mind" and pressure her to accept, which made me want to throw something across the room.

 What eventually follows is the first in a series of Bad Decisions by this family.
 It seems like they're doing the right thing at the time, but basically, all three of the elder children are on a slow, downward spiral, repeating mistakes over and over, both financially and in their personal lives.
 Essentially, they are a bunch of slow-moving trainwrecks.
 The plot of the storyline shifts back and forth, mainly concerned with Tony and her oldest brother Thomas, who has been groomed to take over the family business.
 (Younger brother Christian is a charming ne'er-do-well who makes occasional appearances to drag the family down even farther.)